jito-foundation/restaking/docs/_tools/00_cli.md

 * `mint-vrt` — Mints VRT tokens
 * `initialize-operator-delegation` — Sets up the delegations for an operator
 * `delegate-to-operator` — Delegates tokens to an operator
+* `cooldown-operator-delegation` — Cooldown delegation for an operator
 * `enqueue-withdrawal` — Starts the withdrawal process
 * `burn-withdrawal-ticket` — Burns the withdrawal ticket, ending the withdrawal process
 * `get-vault-update-state-tracker` — Gets the update state tracker for a vault